 Zoely is a type of the combined pill whereas the mini pill is a hormonal contraceptive pill which only contains progesterone as opposed to both estrogen and progesterone.
 The mini pill may suit women who are unable to take the combined pill as it does not pose the same health risks.

-Zoely is a relatively new type of the pill and contains similar ingredients to Qlaria, another type of the combined pill.
+Zoely is a relatively new type of the pill and contains similar ingredients to Qlaria, another type of combined contraceptive pill.
 Dr Felix stocks all available types of the pill within the UK.
 The mini pill is a good option for women who cannot take the combined pill for health reasons.
 The vaginal ring or patch work in the same way as the pill, without the need to remember to take it everyday.
 If you would prefer a longer term option, a GP or family planning clinic can administer the injection, implant, hormonal or copper coil.

 Patient Information Leaflet https://www.medicines.org.uk/emc/files/pil.3038.pdf